nexodus-io/nexodus/docs/development/design/security-groups.md

 ## Alternatives Considered

-- A primary alternative is how much control to the user is exposed.
-Specifically, do you allow the user to have access to deny rules.
+- A primary alternative is how much control to expose to the user.
+Specifically, do you allow the user to have access to deny rules?
 The benefits are not obvious and as referenced in [Default Security Group and Rules](#default-security-group-and-rules).
-- Iptables user-space application for managing netfilter is the predominant acl implementations today, but is roadmapped for deprecation across the all major Linux distributions.
+- Iptables user-space application for managing netfilter is the predominant acl implementation today but is planned for deprecation across all major Linux distributions.